ni/niveristand-synchronization-custom-device/docs/Hardware Support and Requirements.md

 ## Hardware Support

-The hardware supported by the Chassis TimeSync custom device varies depending on the real-time operating system used.
+The hardware supported by the NI Synchronization custom device varies depending on the real-time operating system used.

 ### PharLap